Oil paint on canvas

 Technique and condition

-How to citeRoy Perry, technique and condition, November 2003 in Nicola Moorby, ‘Girl with Palmettes; ?Portrait of the Artist’s Wife c.1914 by Malcolm Drummond’, catalogue entry, April 2008, in Helena Bonett, Ysanne Holt, Jennifer Mundy (eds.), The Camden Town Group in Context, May 2012, http://www
+How to citeRoy Perry, 'Technique and Condition', November 2003, in Nicola Moorby, ‘Girl with Palmettes; ?Portrait of the Artist’s Wife c.1914 by Malcolm Drummond’, catalogue entry, April 2008, in Helena Bonett, Ysanne Holt, Jennifer Mundy (eds.), The Camden Town Group in Context, Tate Research Publication, May 2012, https://www

 Bonfiglioli’s title draws attention to the most distinctive aspect of the work, the brightly coloured mural frieze, which is partially obscured by the head of the woman.
 A palmette is a decorative moulding or painting in the form of a stylised palm leaf.
 The visible portion of the frieze is composed of two large fan shaped palmette motifs linked by the representation of an animal, probably a lion, of which only the head and legs can be seen.
 The design appears to be painted on to the plaster of the wall in the manner of a stencil.
 Unfortunately, despite the distinctive appearance of the background, the setting for Girl with Palmettes has never been identified.
 It was not recognised by Drummond’s daughter from his first marriage, or the artist’s second wife, Margaret, who did, however, raise the suggestion that ‘the decorative motifs could have been in a “pub” in the neighbourhood of his studio in Yeoman’s Row, Chelsea’.3 A further possibility is that this design is part of an original and experimental scheme decorating a private, domestic room similar to that in another undated painting by Drummond, Interior (private collection).4 In this work the viewer looks through an open door to a passageway which is decorated with a horizontal frieze border characterised by repeated blocks of colour with a semi-circular fan-like motif.
 The setting in Interior is also unknown, but, furnished with a chair and an umbrella stand, it looks like the hallway of a house.
 Drummond’s interiors often contain visual references to artistic practice, either in the form of paintings hanging in the background or in the depiction of a particularly noticeable feature of the décor, such as the highly coloured floral cloth covering the grand piano in At the Piano c.1912 (fig.3), or the painted panels and glass lanterns of the Hammersmith Palais de Danse 1920 (Plymouth City Art Museum and Art Gallery).5